borgbackup/borg/docs/faq.rst

     the cache.
 This rebuild can be quite time consuming.

     So, yes it's possible.
 But it will be most efficient if a single repository is only modified from one place.
+Also keep in mind that Attic will keep an exclusive lock on the repository while creating or deleting archives, which may make *simultaneous* backups fail.

 Which file attributes are preserved?
     The following attributes are preserved: